ChamathKB/Searcher/README.md

 poetry install
 ```

-as well as docker and docker compose
+as well as docker and docker compose.

 ## Upload data to searcher
 ### startups dataset